Zucci-Daniel/Trivia-Challenge/README.md

 Error UI is not shown, but is important in a real-world app.

 The "type" parameter was initially thought to be either true or false, but the endpoint didn't return any data based on that.
 Flagging it as a boolean instead produced the desired

+since this is just a test app, i didn't bother perfecting on all screen-sizes, but this is difinetely what i'll do in a real world app.

+i tested for IOS, and Nokia 3.4